 Around 85 percent of women under the age of 24 and 15 percent of women in their 30s and 40s suffer from acne, according to the American Academy of Dermatology Association.
 Starting in our mid-20s, most women begin worrying about when wrinkles will set in.
 Dryness, enlarged pores, and red, dull, or puffy skin are just a few of the other skin issues that women struggle with.

 Narrowing the conditions that you’re suffering is the first step to customizing your skincare routine.
-Whether you suffer from one condition or several, keeping them in mind will help you choose products that target these problems to start reversing their effects.
+Whether you suffer from one condition or several, keeping them in mind will help you choose products that target these problems like rosacea skin care, to start reversing their effects.

 2. Determine Your Skin Type